open-mmlab/mmaction2/configs/segmentation/asformer/README.md

 1. The **gpus** indicates the number of gpu we used to get the checkpoint.

-2. We only provide checkpoints of one split.
-For experiments with other splits, we simply change the names of the training and testing datasets in the configs file, i.e., modifying `ann_file_train`, `ann_file_val` and `ann_file_test`.
+2. We report results trained on every split, but only provide checkpoints of one split.
+For experiments with other splits, simply change the paths to the training and testing datasets in the configs file, i.e., modifying `ann_file_train`, `ann_file_val` and `ann_file_test`.

 For more details on data preparation, you can refer to [Preparing Datasets for Action Segmentation](/tools/data/action_seg/README.md).